TARGETED VIOLENCE RESEARCH TEAM

 Lincoln, Nebraska 68588-0308

-**Applicants interested in learning more about the Targeted Violence Research Team and the 2017-2018 admissions cycle should contact Dr. Mario Scalora at firstname.lastname@example.org.
-Dr. Scalora plans to accept 1-2 new graduate students for the 2018 academic year. **
+**Applicants interested in learning more about the Targeted Violence Research Team and the upcoming admissions cycle should contact Dr. Mario Scalora at email@example.com.
+Dr. Scalora plans to accept 1-2 new graduate students for the 2019 academic year. **

 The goal of the Targeted Violence Research Team is to apply behavioral science principles to the application of detection, assessment, and management of targeted violence (see Research page).
 Targeted violence refers to violence that is goal-directed, predatory, and focused towards a specific individual(s) (e.g., stalking, terrorism, sexual assault).
 Threat assessment is the process of gathering information in an effort to estimate the threat of violence posed by a person or group of persons.
 Threat management refers to strategies that can be taken to prevent violence and mitigate a threat.
 In contrast to the assessment of impulsive behavior, law enforcement and mental health practitioners addressing “targeted violence” address situations in which there is the assessment of risk posed to an identified (or identifiable) target by an identified (or identifiable) perpetrator.